dloscutoff/pipdoc/docs/Operator list.md

 <code>aZDb</code> Zip a List of Lists together, filling missing values with default value `b`

-<code>ZDa</code> Zip a List of Lists together, filling missing values with nil
+<code>ZDa</code> Zip a List of Lists together, filling missing values with default value `""`

 <code>aZGb</code> Grid of zeros (`a` rows by `b` columns)

 <code>ZGa</code> Grid of zeros (`a` rows by `a` columns)

+<code>aZJb</code> Zip two iterables together, filling missing values with `" "`, and join each pair of values into a string

+<code>ZJa</code> Zip a List of iterables together, filling missing values with `" "`, and join each group of values into a string

 <code>\!a</code> Logical not (can be used in lambda expressions)